Korona Kielce: Supporters

 The association is a partner for the club and many institutions, which it wants to cooperate with.
 The fans are invaluable in the creation of memorable football events, and the association has an important role in increasing fan input on football life in Korona.
 The most important role of the association however is to improve the quality of support.

 The association also organizes special trains and coaches for fans for away matches.
 It also organizes events promoting the Club such as "Golden-bloody stadium in Kielce", "Small toy – children's benefit" (fans donated toys to an orphanage), "Action Banner" (a lot of flags and banners were sewed).
 In short, the association has introduced a new supporting style at Korona matches which will attract even more fans to the stadium on Ściegiennego street.

-Korona Kielce fans have a friendship with fans of Stal Mielec and Sandecja Nowy Sącz.

 Their biggest rivals are KSZO Ostrowiec Świętokrzyski with whom they contest the Holy Cross Province derby.
 Other fierce rivals are Radomiak Radom and Wisła Kraków.